Sir Fitzroy Maclean, 1st Baronet: Yugoslavia

 Churchill chose Maclean to lead a liaison mission (Macmis) to central Yugoslavia in 1943.
 Josip Broz Tito and his Partisans were emerging as a major obstacle to German control of the Balkans.
 Little was known at the time about Tito: some suspected this was an acronym for a committee or that he might, in fact, be a young woman.
 Maclean got to know Tito well, and later produced two biographies of him.
 Maclean's relationship with Tito's Partisans was not always easy, partly because they were communist, while he came from an upper class Scottish background, and had witnessed Stalinism in action (see above).

 As Churchill personally told him, Maclean's mission was not to concern himself with how Yugoslavia was to be run after the war, but "simply to find out who was killing the most Germans and suggest means by which we could help them to kill more."

 In 1944, together with Tito, Maclean planned and implemented Operation Ratweek.
 It was a major Allied bombing campaign in collaboration with the local Partisan troops in order to prevent German troops retreating back and reinforcing those in central and western Europe, thus prolonging the war.

 His biography of Tito reveals the admiration he held for the Yugoslav leader and the Yugoslav Communist-led anti-fascist struggle.
 He developed a great affection for Yugoslavia and its people and was later given permission to buy a house on the Dalmatian island of Korčula, Croatia.

 Having been appointed a Commander of the Order of the British Empire (CBE) in 1944, Maclean received the Order of Kutuzov (Soviet Union) (which impressed the Soviet troops in Belgrade), and after the war the Croix de Guerre (France), and the Partisan Star (Yugoslavia).
 Promoted to the rank of brigadier during the war, Maclean was accorded the local rank of major general on 16 June 1947.

+Maclean was one of only two soldiers who during the Second World War enlisted in the British Army as a private and rose to the rank of brigadier, the other being future fellow Conservative MP Enoch Powell.